The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Comparison of chemical abundances: Nephele's GCs versus their compatible stars

-For each \textit{Nephele}'s cluster, Figures \ref{ngc5139_chem}, \ref{ngc6205_chem}, \ref{ngc6254_chem}, \ref{ngc6273_chem}, \ref{ngc6656_chem}, and \ref{ngc6809_chem} show the comparison of its chemical abundances with the ones of field stars that have been found as chemically compatible with $\omega$~Cen and kinematically compatible with the cluster itself.
-This comparison highlights the fact that, especially for some clusters such as NGC~6656 and NGC~6809, it is possible that, among the stars selected as possible members of the corresponding stellar stream, the contamination of field stars may not be negligible, and could in fact originate from stars in the main body of the progenitor galaxy \textit{Nephele}, whose chemical properties are compatible with those of $\omega$~Cen.
+For each Nephele's cluster, Figures \ref{ngc5139_chem}, \ref{ngc6205_chem}, \ref{ngc6254_chem}, \ref{ngc6273_chem}, \ref{ngc6656_chem}, and \ref{ngc6809_chem} show the comparison of its chemical abundances with the ones of field stars that have been found as chemically compatible with $\omega$~Cen and kinematically compatible with the cluster itself.
+This comparison highlights the fact that, especially for some clusters such as NGC~6656 and NGC~6809, it is possible that, among the stars selected as possible members of the corresponding stellar stream, the contamination of field stars may not be negligible, and could in fact originate from stars in the main body of the progenitor galaxy Nephele, whose chemical properties are compatible with those of $\omega$~Cen.
 These stars are referred as "interloper" in Table~\ref{stream_ID}.
+In this stricter selection we retain four Al-rich stream stars in total (one for $\omega$~Cen and three for NGC~6656), so that Al-rich stars represent $4/16 = 25\%$ of the sample, i.e. a fraction still comparable to or slightly higher than the $17\%$ found in the full Nephele candidate sample.
+This confirms that Al-rich stars remain well represented among the GC-stream candidates even under the more conservative cuts.